lezzthanthree/SIFAS-Dialogue-Sandbox/README.md

 # School Idol Festival: All Stars Dialogue Sandbox
 A Dialogue Sandbox for generating fan-made stories from the now-shut down game, [Love Live!
 School Idol Festival All Stars](https://lovelive-as-global.com/)

+## The Localization Branch
+You are currently in the localization branch.

+To contribute, use the [i18ninit.js](./src/js/i18ninit.js) or the [localization template file](./localization-template-en.json) (if you don't know code).
+Translate to the desired language and make a pull request on this branch.

+Character names can also be translated in [characters.json](./src/characters.json).

+If you wish to see the main branch instead, [click here](https://github.com/lezzthanthree/SIFAS-Dialogue-Sandbox).

 ![](./public/screenshot.png)

 ## Features